+The photo below is North and Rossall Promenade.
+It’s not that old, but it’s included for completeness!
 The road running off at an angle on the right is Thornton Gate.

+Next up is North Promenade and Jubilee Gardens.
 From the bottom left corner, Thornton Gate runs at an angle to meet Carr Gate.
 Carr Gate joins the promenade at The Venue.
-To the right of The Venue is Jubilee Gardens, and I believe that the parking area at the right of Jubilee Gardens was a caravan site in times gone past.
+To the right of The Venue is Jubilee Gardens.

+- Was the parking area at the right of Jubilee Gardens a caravan site in times gone past?

 - From the development in this area, could you date this photograph?

 This one below shows Rossall Beach at North Promenade, Cleveleys, in 1937, also from Tuck Postcards.

 It’s the view north, looking from The Venue – the rough land in the foreground is now their car park.
 The detached house seen in the shot is ‘Cherbourg’.
 Still there today, it’s known locally as the ‘Cat House’ because of the old lady who once lived there with lots of cats.